-- The program design shall set limits on the minimum and maximum number of participants.
-Unless otherwise specified by law, the minimum group size shall be four, unless Standard PS-218 (Trek Programs), HS-501 (Youth Protection) or HS-511 (Buddy System) requires six. - 3.
-Participants in an adventure program have an opportunity to reflect on personal goals and to apply what they have learned as a result of their adventure experience. - 4.
-Camps offering an adventure program or activity provide participants a risk advisory and an outline of physical and other preparations that should be completed prior to arrival so that they are prepared for the adventure experience. - E. Program Safety Elements.
-A camp offering an adventure program or adventure activity shall complete a program hazard analysis pursuant to Standard PD-111, including a variance if required, and obtain a specific risk clearance for the program or activity pursuant to Standard PD-112.
-Program safety elements must address: - 1.
-Staff training - 2.
-Program equipment - 3.
-Staff and participant personal protective equipment - 4.
-Other safety equipment - 5.
-Required safety protocols - F. Procedures and Training.
+Applies to: 2.
+The program design shall set limits on the minimum and maximum number of participants.
+Unless otherwise specified by law, the minimum group size shall be four, unless Standard PS-218 (Trek Camp properties Programs), HS-501 (Youth Protection) or HS-511 (Buddy System) requires six.
+3. Participants in an adventure program have an opportunity to reflect on personal goals and to apply what they have learned as a result of Day camp their adventure experience.
+4. Camps offering an adventure program or activity provide participants a risk advisory and an outline of physical and other preparations that should be completed prior to arrival so that they are prepared for the Short-term adventure experience. camp E. Program Safety Elements.
+A camp offering an adventure program or adventure activity shall complete a program hazard analysis pursuant to Standard PD-111, including a variance if required, and obtain a specific Long-term risk clearance for the program or activity pursuant to Standard PD-112. camp Program safety elements must address: 1.
+Staff training 2.
+Program equipment 3.
+Staff and participant personal protective equipment 4.
+Other safety equipment 5.
+Required safety protocols F. Procedures and Training.
 The camp will develop the appropriate level of training required based on the complexity of the task and minimum trainee qualifications contained in training requirements specified for the program or activity.
 Procedures must address the instruction in and use of personal protective equipment.
 Precautionary notations in manuals will be standardized.
 Safety critical tasks, duties, and activities related to the program or activity will require evaluation of staff proficiency, which shall be documented.
-The training guidelines shall clearly specify the training to be provided to program or activity staff and the training to be provided to participants, if any. - Any adventure program or activity involving COPE or climbing shall also comply with Standards PS-206, SQ-409 and FA-715 (if on a camp property) or PD-109 (if off a camp property) or obtain a variance.
+The training guidelines shall clearly specify the training to be provided to program or activity staff and the training to be provided to participants, if any.
+1. Any adventure program or activity involving COPE or climbing shall also comply with Standards PS-206, SQ-409 and FA-715 (if on a camp property) or PD-109 (if off a camp property) or obtain a variance.

-- 2. Any aquatics program (swimming, boating or similar) shall also comply with Standards PS-202 through PS-204 and Standard SQ-406 or obtain a variance. - All areas of the program are re-examined annually and compared with results of end-of-week surveys to validate program effectiveness.

-Camps that were operating as a high-adventure or specialty-adventure camp prior to January 1, 2020, shall continue to meet the minimum program quality and design specifications that they were meeting before that date until they receive a new Authorization to Operate that addresses the former high-adventure or specialty-adventure programming, the camp receives an appropriate variance or waiver, or the program is discontinued.

-- Review of eligibility screening procedures - Review of the Program Hazard Analysis conducted pursuant to Standard PD-111 and the council's approval pursuant to Standard PD-112.
-The council's approval must specifically identify the adventure program or activity. - Review of the program to ensure that it is following the requirements set forth in the Program Hazard Analysis and the council's approval as it relates to procedures, program equipment, and safety equipment - Discussion with staff concerning elements of risk, challenge, adventure, and personal reflection time
+Applies to: 2.
+Any aquatics program (swimming, boating or similar) shall also comply with Standards PS-202 through PS-204 and Standard SQ-Camp 406 or obtain a variance. properties 3.
+All areas of the program are re-examined annually and compared with results of end-of-week surveys to validate program effectiveness.
+Day camp INTERPRETATION: Camps that were operating as a high-adventure or specialty-adventure camp prior to January 1, 2020, shall continue to meet the minimum program quality and design specifications that they were meeting before that date Short-term until they receive a new Authorization to Operate that addresses the former camp high-adventure or specialty-adventure programming, the camp receives an appropriate variance or waiver, or the program is discontinued.
+VERIFICATION: Long-term camp Review of eligibility screening procedures Review of the Program Hazard Analysis conducted pursuant to Standard PD-111 and the council's approval pursuant to Standard PD-112.
+The council's approval must specifically identify the adventure program or activity.
+Review of the program to ensure that it is following the requirements set forth in the Program Hazard Analysis and the council's approval as it relates to procedures, program equipment, and safety equipment Discussion with staff concerning elements of risk, challenge, adventure, and personal reflection time